Ireland Working Days Calculator

 Working Days = Weekdays − Public holidays falling on weekdays

 Count all Monday–Friday days in the range, then subtract any Irish public holidays that fall on those weekdays.
-Several Irish holidays are floating (first or last Monday of the month) — the 2025 dates are included here.
+Several Irish holidays are floating (first or last Monday of the month) — the dates are computed for each year.

 Worked Example